rhfogh/mxlims_data_model/mxlims/docs/README.md

-The pydantic files are generated from the JSON schemas using https://docs.pydantic.dev/latest/integrations/datamodel_code_generator/ with the command
+The pydantic files are generated from the JSON schemas using https://docs.pydantic.dev/latest/integrations/datamodel_code_generator/ with the command (starting in the mxlims directory)

-datamodel-codegen --input-file-type jsonschema --output-model-type pydantic_v2.BaseModel --use-schema-description --use-double-quotes --use-default --target-python-version 3.10 --snake-case-field --capitalise-enum-members --use-title-as-name --input schemas --output pydantic
+datamodel-codegen --input-file-type jsonschema --output-model-type pydantic_v2.BaseModel  --base-class mxlims.pydantic.MxBaseModel.BaseModel --use-schema-description --use-double-quotes --disable-timestamp --use-default --target-python-version 3.10 --snake-case-field --use-exact-imports --capitalise-enum-members --use-title-as-name --use-one-literal-as-default --input schemas --output pydantic

 The Pydantic should be a faithful copy of the model in the JSON schemas, except that it may lack certain constraints.
 For instance the constraint that a Dataset cannot